ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 8. `peer1_netshaper_dir`: The directory of the NetShaper repository at the client-side middlebox.
 9. `config_file_dir`: The directory of the configuration file for the experiment (e.g., `microbenchmarks_small_requests.json` or `microbenchmarks_large_requests.json`).

+**Note**: The IP addresses of the middleboxes and the server should be set according to the actual IP addresses of the machines in the testbed.

 ### Run
 To run the experiments, follow these steps: